 For Tier 2 applications we will ask you to produce your budget in a separate excel spreadsheet with a complete breakdown of activity income (where applicable) and expenditure for the German and UK partner on the project.
-You can find additional information on match funding income in section 11.1 on page 15.
+You can find additional information on match funding income in section 11.1.